There are two ways to meet the admission criteria: by formal competence or by prior learning/experience.

 Admission by formal competence (general admission)

 Admission to Noroff studies requires a general education through successful completion of a three-year upper secondary education or a vocational education certificate.
 A specific study may require that an entrance examination be completed and passed.

-Math R1 (2MX) is required for admission to the Bachelor in Digital Forensics and the Bachelor in Applied Data Science.
+Math R1 (2MX), or S1 and S2 is required for admission to the Bachelor in Digital Forensics and the Bachelor in Applied Data Science.
 (Not required for mature students - over 25 - with relevant work experience.)
 A free online course is offered by Noroff University College for those who do not have this qualification.
 Read how to sign up here.

 Admission by prior learning/experience